facebook/proxygen/README.md

 ![Core Proxygen Architecture](CoreProxygenArchitecture.png)

-Moving into higher levels of abstraction, `proxygen/httpserver` has a simpler set of APIs and is the recommended way to interface with `proxygen` when acting as a server if you don't need the full control of the lower level abstractions.
+Moving into higher levels of abstraction, `proxygen/HTTP server` has a simpler set of APIs and is the recommended way to interface with `proxygen` when acting as a server if you don't need the full control of the lower level abstractions.